eyre-rs/eyre/README.md

 ## Explanation

-This crate works by defining a `Context` type which implements `EyreContext` and a pair of type aliases for setting this context object as the parameter of `eyre::Report`.
+This crate works by defining a `Context` type which implements `EyreContext` and a pair of type aliases for setting this context type as the parameter of `eyre::Report`.

 ```rust